-8.05.100 Sterilization
+8.05.100 Sterilization.

-(A) No unclaimed dog or cat shall be released for adoption without being sterilized or without a written agreement from the adopter guaranteeing that such animal will be sterilized and a sterilization deposit made.
-The sterilization fee deposit shall be established from time to time by resolution of the City Council.

-- (B) In the event such animal is not sterilized within one (1) year after the date of purchase, the sterilization deposit collected at the time of adoption will be considered abandoned and the money applied to the general Animal Services fund and shall be used only for the following purposes: - (1) A public education program to prevent overpopulation of dogs and cats; - (2) A program to spay or neuter dogs and cats; - (3) A follow-up program to assure that animals sold or given away by the shelter are spayed or neutered; - (4) Any additional costs incurred under this section. - (C) It shall constitute a misdemeanor to fail to sterilize any dog or cat adopted from the animal shelter and the unsterilized animal shall be impounded.
+- A. No unclaimed dog or cat shall be released for adoption without being sterilized or without a written agreement from the adopter guaranteeing that such animal will be sterilized and a sterilization deposit made.
+The sterilization fee deposit shall be established from time to time by resolution of the City Council. - B. In the event such animal is not sterilized within one (1) year after the date of purchase, the sterilization deposit collected at the time of adoption will be considered abandoned and the money applied to the general Animal Services fund and shall be used only for the following purposes: - 1.
+A public education program to prevent overpopulation of dogs and cats; - 2.
+A program to spay or neuter dogs and cats; - 3.
+A follow-up program to assure that animals sold or given away by the shelter are spayed or neutered: - 4.
+Any additional costs incurred under this section. - C. It shall constitute a misdemeanor to fail to sterilize any dog or cat adopted from the animal shelter and the unsterilized animal shall be impounded.

-8.05.110 Voluntary owner releases of dead animal to Animal Services Officers - Fee.
+8.05.110 Voluntary owner releases of dead animal to an Animal Control Officer - Fee.

-Any owner of a dead animal who voluntarily releases such animal to the Animal Services Officer, or any dead animal taken into custody by the Animal Services Officer, whose ownership can be determined, shall be subject to a disposal fee.
+Any owner of a dead animal who voluntarily releases such animal to an Animal Control Officer, or any dead animal taken into custody by an Animal Control Officer, whose ownership can be determined, shall be subject to a disposal fee.
 The amount of the disposal fee is set by resolution of the City Council.